 Changes in the genetic code of the SARS-CoV-2 virus occur as it spreads through communities.
 These changes are a natural process.
 If these changes are favorable to the survival of the virus (e.g., spreads faster, avoids the immune system), they will be passed on to the next generation of the virus.
 When a virus emerges with one or more new variations, it is referred to as a variant of the original virus.

 Recombinant variants are the fusion of multiple variants into one.
 They are recognizable by their name starting with the letter “X”.
-Among the recombinants, only XBB is currently monitored.
-The other recombinants are not explored.
+Among the recombinants, only the ones described in the Nextstrain clades (e.g., XBB, XEC) are currently monitored.
+The other recombinants are not monitored.